Diabetic Retinopathy

 Vitrectomy

-During a vitrectomy, Dr. Fuad Makkouk, will remove the jelly from the back of the eye called the vitreous..
+During a vitrectomy, Dr. Makkouk removes the gel-like vitreous from the back of the eye to treat a range of retinal conditions.

 Dr. Makkouk welcomes new and existing patients to Austin Eye Center.